aavetatu/DjangoWebDeVCourse/homework3/README.md

 # Homework 3

-In this homework I made an app where you can create, read, update and delete things in a database
+In this homework I made an app where you can create, read, update and delete records in a database

+### Future development ideas

+- Currently while editing and creating new records in database you can see the value of a car but it isn't shown in the list view

+- Add "cancel" button/link on create/edit/delete views

-**Links to edited files on this project might be added in the future**
+** Links to edited files on this project might be added in the future**

 ## Sources: